anne-urai/lab_wiki/ProjectIdeas.md

 - [Here](https://www.nature.com/articles/s41562-019-0813-1) is a paper describing a [database](https://osf.io/s46pr/) of >145 confidence datasets.
 - [This paper](https://www.sciencedirect.com/science/article/pii/S0006322318300295#sec1) describes a perceptual decision making task with psychopathology questionnaires, dataset [here](https://github.com/metacoglab/RouaultSeowGillanFleming).

+### Ongoing
+- How much are human perceptual decisions affected by distinct states/epochs in behavior?
+Apply GLM-HMM method from [Ashwood et al](https://www.nature.com/articles/s41593-021-01007-z) (code [here](https://github.com/int-brain-lab/GLM-HMM/tree/main)) to open data from [the confidence database](https://www.nature.com/articles/s41562-019-0813-1) or [this longitudinal dataset](https://github.com/roeysc/dynamic_computational_phenotyping) with many different tasks.
+By: Lorenzo van Hoorde
+   Can we detect cognitive strategies using constrained RNNs?
+Fit new models (e.g. [here](https://www.biorxiv.org/content/10.1101/2023.04.12.536629v2), [here](https://www.biorxiv.org/content/10.1101/2023.05.17.541226v1), [here](https://www.biorxiv.org/content/10.1101/2023.06.23.546250v1), [tutorial](https://github.com/kstach01/CogModelingRNNsTutorial)) to perceptual decision-making data.
+By: Isabelle Hoxha
+- With Steven Miletic: why do some find that history biases the starting point of evidence accumulation, and others the drift?
+By: Greta Sandow.
+- How do decision-making strategies differ across mammalian species?
+Build and run a human version of the [IBL decision task](https://elifesciences.org/articles/63711), online and/or in the lab with EEG.
+By: Camilla Enwereuzor

 ### Decision-making: data analysis
 _See [here](https://anne-urai.github.io/lab_wiki/IBLdata.html) for some examples on getting started with existing IBL data_.
 - Does choice history bias correlate with psychopathology, e.g. impulsivity?
 Reanalyse data from [Rouault et al. 2019](https://doi.org/10.1016/j.biopsych.2017.12.017) by fitting models of choice history bias (e.g. [logistic models](https://www.nature.com/articles/ncomms14637) or [drift diffusion models](http://dx.doi.org/10.7554/eLife.46331)).
 Can also collaborate with Tobias Donner to analyze personality questionnaires from [these data](https://www.nature.com/articles/s41467-022-33237-5) (see also [my PhD thesis](https://anneurai.files.wordpress.com/2020/12/urai.pdf), p.99).
 - Individuals have different levels of choice history bias.
 Can we predict these from each person's initial sequence of stimuli/choices when they first encountered the task?
+- Are individual differences in choice history bias related to [across-trial fluctuations in decision criterion](https://github.com/robinvloeberghs/hMFC)?
+With Robin Vloeberghs.
 - Do choice history biases transfer across tasks (i.e. do observers have an meta-prior estimate of the environment's stability, and apply it in different modalities/contexts)?
 Find dataset with large number of subjects who did multiple tasks, and correlate estimates of repetition/alternation behavior.
+Also: with data from [Eisenberg et al](https://www.nature.com/articles/s41467-019-10301-1), quantify test-retest reliability of choice history bias within and across tasks.
 - How do decision-making strategies (such as perseverance) change with ageing?
 Fit behavioral models (e.g. [Ashwood et al. 2022](https://www.nature.com/articles/s41593-021-01007-z), [Findling et al. 2019](https://doi.org/10.1038/s41593-019-0518-9)) to decision-making data across the lifespan (both mice and humans).
 Potential collaboration with Peter Murphy, Dublin.
-- Do learning and decision-making vary with the biological clock, and is it easier to learn when consistently practicing at the same time of day?
-Potential collaboration with [Christian Tudorache](https://www.universiteitleiden.nl/en/staffmembers/christian-tudorache#tab-1).
-- How can we disentangle choice updating from slow drifts in decision criterion?
-Apply method proposed by [Gupta and Brody](https://www.biorxiv.org/content/10.1101/2021.09.17.460767v1), with Robin Vloeberghs.
-- How much are human perceptual decisions affected by distinct states/epochs in behavior?
-Apply GLM-HMM method from [Ashwood et al](https://www.nature.com/articles/s41593-021-01007-z) (code [here](https://github.com/int-brain-lab/GLM-HMM/tree/main)) to open data from [the confidence database](https://www.nature.com/articles/s41562-019-0813-1) or [this longitudinal dataset](https://github.com/roeysc/dynamic_computational_phenotyping) with many different tasks.
-- Fit data from [Gupta et al](https://doi.org/10.1101/2023.01.18.524599) with a history-dependent DDM, does the pattern found in [humans and mice](https://2023.ccneuro.org/view_paper.php?PaperNum=1119) also hold in rats?
-- Can we detect cognitive strategies using constrained RNNs?
-Fit new models (e.g. [here](https://www.biorxiv.org/content/10.1101/2023.04.12.536629v2), [here](https://www.biorxiv.org/content/10.1101/2023.05.17.541226v1), [here](https://www.biorxiv.org/content/10.1101/2023.06.23.546250v1), [tutorial](https://github.com/kstach01/CogModelingRNNsTutorial)) to perceptual decision-making data.
 - Do mice show the same history-dependent choice history bias as humans?
 Implement [this work](https://2023.ccneuro.org/proceedings/0000544.pdf) in the new [HSSM package](https://github.com/lnccbrown/HSSM) and be a beta-tester.
 Together with Alex Fengler, Brown University.
 - How are fatigue reports related to reaction times in a task with physically effortful responses?
 Using data from [Mathews et al., 2023](https://www.sciencedirect.com/science/article/pii/S0010027723002378).
 - Do implicit and explicit priors differentially change biases in evidence accumulation?
 Fit a DDM to [these data](https://www.biorxiv.org/content/10.1101/2023.08.18.553834v1).
 - Do Hidden Markov Models of disengagement during decision-making (e.g. [here](https://www.nature.com/articles/s41593-021-01007-z)) capture the same disengaged states that participants report using _mind-wandering probes_?
 Collaboration with [Marieke van Vugt](https://mkvanvugt.wordpress.com/).
-- With Steven Miletic: why do some find that history biases the starting point of evidence accumulation, and others the drift?
-Potential Averserial Collaboration.
-- With data from [Eisenberg et al](https://www.nature.com/articles/s41467-019-10301-1), quantify test-retest reliability of choice history bias within and across tasks.

 ### Neuroscience
 - Test prediction: does inactivation of PPC (LIP inactivation in monkeys or TMS to IPS0/1 or IPS 2/3 in humans) during the ITI reduce choice history bias?
 Find data or run a TMS experiment.